massung/lexer/README.md

 The `LEXER` object has four methods that are used to either tokenize or inspect the current state of the itself.
 Of these, the most pertinent one is the `LEX-NEXT-TOKEN` method.
 This is a function that - when called - will return the next token in the source.

+	CL-USER > (funcall (lex-next-token *))
+	:IDENT
+	#<LEXER::TOKEN "x">

 Patterns that have no token body associated with them (e.g. the whitespace example above) are skipped.
 The token patterns are tried, in-order, so if there is any ambiguity the first one will win out (read: be careful!).

 *Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*

+What the lexer does - in addition to merely tokenizing the input source for the parser - is bundle up tokens so that you can know where they came from.
+Each value returned by your lexer is bundled into a `token` object, which has 3 reader functions: `token-lexeme`, `token-line`, and `token-source`.
+These can be used to know what value was

 Let's put the above lexer to some use by first creating a really simple grammar...